matloff/dsld/README.md

 ## Overview

-Discrimination is a key social issue in the US and in a number of other countries.
+Discrimination is a key social issue in the United States and in a number of other countries.
 There is lots of available data with which one might investigate possible discrimination.
 But how might such investigations be conducted?

-Our **DSLD** provides statistical and graphical tools for detecting and measuring discrimination and bias; be it racial, gender, age or other.
+Our **DSLD** package provides statistical and graphical tools for detecting and measuring discrimination and bias; be it racial, gender, age or other.
 This is an R package.
-It is widely applicable, here are just a few use cases:
+It is widely applicable, here are just a few possible use cases:

 - Quantitative analysis in instruction and research in the social sciences.
 - Corporate HR analysis and research.
 - Litigation involving discrimination and related issues.
 - Concerned citizenry.

-The package is broadly aimed at users ranging from instructors of statistics classes to legal professionals, offering a powerful yet intuitive approach to discrimination analysis.
-It also includes an 80 page Quarto book to serve as a guide to key statistical principles and their applications.
+This package is broadly aimed at users ranging from instructors of statistics classes to legal professionals, as it offers a powerful yet intuitive approach to discrimination analysis.
+It also includes an 80 page **Quarto book** to serve as a guide of the key statistical principles and their applications.

 ## Installation: